fbpx Skip to content

 Basic Steps Required during the Assessment

-• Check for a response by tapping on the victim’s shoulder and asking if they are okay
+• Check for a response (tap the victim’s shoulder, ask if they’re okay)

-• Open the airway with a head-tilt/chin-lift or a jaw thrust
+• Open the airway (head-tilt/chin-lift or jaw thrust) – Airway management

-• Check the victim’s breathing and circulation – this must take 10 seconds or less
+• Check breathing and circulation (this must take 10 seconds or less)

-• If you cannot detect a pulse within that time, you must begin CPR (unresponsive with no pulse)
+• If you cannot detect a pulse and the person is unresponsive, begin CPR

-• Begin CPR and be sure to give proper chest compressions – depth and cycles vary on age of the victim as well as the amount of responders.
-Be sure to provide a compression rate of 100-120 per minute
+• Begin CPR, giving proper chest compressions (depth and cycles vary by age and number of responders).
+Ensure a compression rate of 100-120 per minute

-• Use a resuscitation mask (pocket mask) to perform ventilation – mask also acts as a protective barrier
+• Use a rescue breathing mask (pocket mask) for ventilation – it acts as a protective barrier

-• In some cases, you may be required to use a bag-valve-mask (BVM)
+• In some cases, you may need to use a bag-valve-mask (BVM)

-• If the person is still unresponsive, you will need to use an automated external defibrillator (AED)
+• If the person remains unresponsive, use an automated external defibrillator (AED)

 The Correct Order of CPR

-One of the next elements of Basic Life Support is understanding how to provide the correct order of CPR.
-According to the Canadian Red Cross, the primary assessment of a patient is the sequence A-B-C (airway, breathing and circulation).
-These steps must be completed in order to begin CPR.
-Follow this primary assessment for patients of all ages besides newborns.
+Another element of Basic Life Support is understanding the correct order of CPR.
+The primary assessment of a patient is A-B-C (airway, breathing, circulation).
+These steps must be completed before beginning CPR.
+Follow this assessment for patients of all ages besides newborns.
 If you do not detect a pulse within 10 seconds, begin CPR.
 Complete the ABCs in cycles as you provide CPR.

 Completed BLS Before?